qbabor4/polygon/README.md

 ```
 python polygon.py
 ```

+You have to give peaks clockwise or counterclockwise

 ## Description:

 function **_get_data()** takes needed data from user and returns table of tables with peaks. for exaple: [[2,3],[5,6],[7,8]]